iliasl/iliasl.github.io/research.md

 Machine learning has a big impact on cellular networks.
 We are looking into the research areas of network automation, zero configuration, monitoring and anomaly detection, self-healing and RAN optimization with the help of deep-learning.

-# Past Research
+# Past Research Telefonica
-In my previous post (Senior Researcher at Telefonica Research), I was also using AI on big-data to support the cellular and fixed network of millions of customers.
+At Telefonica Research, I was also using AI on big-data to support the cellular and fixed network of millions of customers.
 Some of the projects that I have worked on include:

 #### Anomaly detection
 In Telefonica I was leading a project on using deep-learning to detect anomalies and outliers in large-scale cellular networks.
 The main idea is to identify anomalies, correlate them together and identify the root cause.
 Furthermore, we were using SDN/NVFs to automatically intervene and auto-heal the network.